3elk4/PPKWU/Zad3-MobCal/README.md

  > localhost:8080/2020/5

  This address refers to May of 2020 year.
 Based on this information application processes calendar data from WEEIA website for specified month and year.
-Then calendar information are transmit on device as `May_2020.ics` file.
+Then calendar information are transmit on device as `May_2020.ics` file if any event occurs at given month.
+ Application shows information on browser page about creation `*.ics` file or inability to do operation.

+ If May has any event, application will return:

+ > May_2020.ics file was created successfully!

+ Otherwise, application will return:

+ > Oops!
+There was a problem to create ICS file.